-Treasurer Denise L. Nappier established the corporate governance program for the Office of the Treasurer at the start of her administration in 1999.
 The goal of the program is to protect and enhance the economic long-term value of investments made by the Connecticut Retirement Plans and Trust Funds (CRPTF).
-The program, which is periodically evaluated, was developed in accordance with the Treasurer’s fiduciary responsibility to prudently manage pension fund assets and oversee proxy voting decisions, promote corporate governance best practices, and engage in other activities that are critical to the financial performance of the companies in which the CRPTF invests, often referred to as “portfolio companies.”
+The program, which is periodically evaluated, was developed in accordance with the Treasurer's fiduciary responsibility to prudently manage pension fund assets and oversee proxy voting decisions, promote corporate governance best practices, and engage in other activities that are critical to the financial performance of the companies in which the CRPTF invests, often referred to as "portfolio companies."

-Connecticut law requires the Treasurer to consider the economic, social and environmental impact of investment decisions by CRPTF.
-For example, Treasurer Nappier has won legislative support for statutes governing investments in companies doing business in Sudan, Iran and Northern Ireland, where issues of human rights and/or global terrorism have raised particular concern.
+There are statutes governing investments in companies doing business in Sudan, Iran and Northern Ireland, where issues of human rights and/or global terrorism have raised particular concern.

 A key component of the corporate governance program is the exercise of the Treasurer's fiduciary duty to vote on certain significant items that may affect a company's future financial performance through ballots presented to shareholders at companies' annual general meetings.
 These ballots, referred to as "proxy cards," are considered pension fund assets with economic value.